Dollar Tree breaks the $1 price barrier as costs soar - NewsBreak

 That has hit businesses of every type, perhaps especially one that has held the line at $1 for decades.

-Witynski said this week that Dollar Tree is a “test-and-learn” company, and they’ll be watching how customers react.‘Sandwich bandit’ linked to dozens of burglaries arrested after manhunt in Duncan
+Witynski said this week that Dollar Tree is a “test-and-learn” company, and they’ll be watching how customers react.Some USPS deliveries will take longer starting Friday

 The company had already begun testing higher prices at several hundred of its nearly 8,000 locations in a section of the store called “Dollar Tree Plus” with items that can go for as much as $5.
 Items that can go for $1.25 to $1.50 will soon be found in the mix at some locations amid the typical assortment of $1 products.